gittymo/LossyImage/README.txt

 shrink the file size.
 I haven't applied any of these techniques.
 Also, video compression uses many other tricks such as moving window and rotoscoping which aren't in this demo (and obviously no sound compression either!)

+I will eventually add lossless compression to this demo, along with other refinements (such as the aforementioned luminance delta encoding).